NielOk/NielOk/README.md

 In the past, I've worked for startups on infrastructure for personalized healthcare, multimodal AI for product sales material generation, and automation of market research through the use of agentic digital twins.

+Current hypotheses (in testing):
+1. The ability to solve new problems does not scale.
+2. Natural language is very powerful regardless, and new paradigms have been unlocked thanks to recent developments
+3. The way we do AI is missing a lot, deep in the neuroscience level.

 If you want to chat, my email is nielok@stanford.edu
 <!--
 **NielOk/NielOk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.